On Huisman's conjectures about unramified real curves: Unramified curves in three-space

 where $P$ and $Q$ denote the homogenizations of $p$ and $q$ (e.g., $P(1,t)=p(t)$).
 The curve $X$ realizes the homology class $\left(1,d\right)$ in $H_{1}\left(\Sigma, \mathbb{Z}\right)$ where $\Sigma=\left(\mathbb{P}^{1}\times \mathbb{P}^{1}\right)(\mathbb{R})$.
 Indeed, since it is the graph of a function, any vertical real line intersects $X$ in exactly one point and it follows for example from the Hermite--Kakeya Theorem \cite[Thm.~6.3.8]{rahsch} that every real horizontal line intersects $X$ in $d$ simple real points.
 After we embed $\mathbb{P}^{1} \times \mathbb{P}^{1}$ to $\mathbb{P}^{3}$ via the Segre embedding, the real intersection with a hyperplane has homology class $(1,1)$ (or $(1,-1)$) and thus intersects $X$ in

 different real points.
 In particular, the induced embedding of $X$ to $\mathbb{P}^{3}$ is unramified.
 Thus up to now, we have constructed a family of examples of unramified, rational curves of degrees $d+1$ in $\mathbb{P}^{3}$.
-Our curve from Example \ref{exp:firstex} also arises in that way for $d=3$.
+Our curve from Example \ref{exp:firstex} also arises in that way for $d=3$ (up to a change of coordinates).
 In order to obtain curves of positive genus, let $G$ denote the Zariski closure of for pairwise distinct positive $t_j$ embedded as in the previous case via

 The union $Z \coloneqq X \cup G$ realizes the class $(2e+1,d)$ in the Picard group of $\mathbb{P}^{1} \times \mathbb{P}^{1}$, i.e., it is defined by a bihomogeneous polynomial $F$ of bidegree $(2e+1,d)$.
 We have $Z(\mathbb{R})=X(\mathbb{R})$.
 We now observe that every real hyperplane $H$ intersects $Z$ in $e$ different complex conjugate pairs, one for each pair of lines, as well as in at least $d-1$ (for $H$ of the type $(1,1)$) or in exactly $d+1$ (for $H$ of the type $(1,-1)$) real points.
 Thus $H$ intersects $Z$ in at least $d+2e-1$ different points.
 This remains true for any sufficiently small perturbation $F_{\epsilon}$ of $F$ with a smooth zero set $Z_{\epsilon}$ and we can conclude that